KofiRusu/NeonHub-v0.1/CI_FIXES.md

    - ✅ Fixed duplicate plugin configuration by adding "root": true to backend/.eslintrc.json
    - ✅ Fixed apostrophe escaping issues in CustomerSupportAgent.ts and seed.ts
    - ✅ Resolved syntax errors to make the CI pass
+   - ✅ Fixed improper namespace declaration in auth.ts by using proper module augmentation pattern

 ## Code Fixes